mar4444/hello-microverse/README.md

 2. Copy .stylelintrc.json to the root directory of your project.

-3. **Do not make any changes in config files - they represent style guidelines that you share with your team - which is a group of all Microverse students.**

 If you think that change is necessary - open a Pull Request in this repository and let your code reviewer know about it.
 4. Run npx stylelint "\*_/_.{css,scss}" on the root of your directory of your project.

 5. Fix linter errors.